ConvBKI: Real-Time Probabilistic Semantic Mapping Network with Quantifiable Uncertainty: Literature Review

 \subsection{Semantic Mapping}

 Semantic mapping is the task of incorporating semantic labels such as car or road into a geometric world model.
 Historically, most mapping methods were hand-crafted and mathematically derived.
 Early semantic mapping algorithms semantically labeled images, then projected to 3D and directly updated voxels through a voting scheme or Bayesian update \cite{SemanticBayes3D, SemanticFrequent3D, SemanticFusion, SemanticVoting3D}.
 Later semantic mapping algorithms applied further optimization through Conditional Random Fields (CRF), which encourages consistency between adjacent voxels \cite{SemanticCRF, SemanticCRF2, SemanticCRF3}.
 Separately, continuous mapping algorithms estimate occupancy through a continuous non-parametric function such as Gaussian processes (GPs) \cite{OccupancyGP, GPOM}.
 However, these methods suffer from a high computation load, rendering them impractical for onboard robotics with large amounts of data.
-For example, GPs have a cubic computational cost with respect to the number of data points and semantic classes \cite{SemanticGP}.
+For example, GPs have a cubic computational cost with respect to the number of data points and semantic classes \cite{SemanticGP}. {Bayesian Kernel Inference is a method proposed to accelerate continuous mapping by approximating GPs at model selection, which will be discussed in more detail in Section \ref{sec:Preliminaries}.}

 Other works have also explored alternative data-efficient representations such as surfels \cite{SumaPP}, truncated signed distance functions \cite{PanopticTSDF}, and meshes \cite{SemanticMesh, Kimera}, although these methods are not exclusive of semantic mapping and can be used as an extension to create high-fidelity semantic maps \cite{Hydra, Kimera}.
 While in this work we focus on real-time semantic mapping, our algorithm can be extended to create real-time semantic meshes through methods such as VoxBlox \cite{VoxBlox}.